Time spent living in current home

 - 4. Navigate toTime spent living in current home by ethnicity and income section

-- 5. Navigate toTime spent living in current home by ethnicity and area section
+- 5. Navigate toTime spent living in current home by ethnicity by area section

-- 6. Navigate toTime spent living in current home by ethnicity and type of occupancy section
+- 6. Navigate toTime spent living in current home by ethnicity and type of tenure section

 - 7. Navigate to Methodology section

 - 9. Navigate to Download the data section

 White British households on average lived at their current address for 15 years; this is longer than for almost all other ethnic groups